vgarzon/RepData_PeerAssessment1/PA1_template.md

                           labels=c("weekend", "weekday"))
 ```

-1. Make a panel plot containing a time series plot (i.e. `type = "l"`) of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
+1. Panel plot containing a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all _weekday_ days or _weekend_ days (y-axis).

 ```r